Handmade Process

 Vintage pure sheep rug, hand-colored, and hand-stitched using leather lacing.

-Sporty wear is crafted from lightweight water-resistant fabrics or felted wool from alpaca or sheep.
+Sporty wear is crafted from lightweight fabrics or felted wool from alpaca or sheep.

 Andrea personally crafts and applies her logo on each handbag.
 It’s not just branding—it’s part of the design.